OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 This button deletes all cookies.

 ### URL Rules
 URL rules determine which pages can or cannot be accessed by the browser.
 When navigating to a URL the list is evaluated from top to bottom.
-See Figure 5.
+(See Figure 5.)

 As soon as a match is found, the *Allow* or *Deny* rule is applied.
 Long press to change the order of a URL rule.
 Swipe a URL rule left or right to delete it.
 If you mistakenly delete a rule, use the undo button in the application bar to restore it.
-To create a new rule, tap the + button in the application bar.
+To create a new rule, tap the *+* button in the application bar.

-Wildcards are supported.
+Wildcards are supported by default.
 You may also specify more complex rules using regular expressions.

-> **NOTE:** An allow rule is automatically created for the URL of active web application profile (defined in the launchpad), and it takes precedence before the URL rules defined on the URL Rules screen.
+> **NOTE:** An allow rule is automatically created for the URL of active web application profile (defined in the Launchpad), and it takes precedence over the URL rules defined on the URL Rules screen.

 <figure><img src='Images/UrlRules.png'><figcaption>Figure 5.
 URL Rules Screen</figcaption></figure>